tpgllc/app-config/doc/customizing.md

 ## Documention for Customization Hooks

 Customization of the configparms module is accomplished by subclassing.
-This approach was taken as it is very flexible.
+This approach was taken due to its simplicity and flexiblity.

-A module configparm_ext is copied into your src folder during the app_config-init step.
+A module `configparm_ext.py` is copied into your src folder during the app_config-init step.
 This module can be modified to override the default behavior of this package.
-This module can be deleted if not used and rerunning app_config-init will recreate it.
+This module can be deleted and rerunning `app_config-init` will recreate it.

 Refer to the comments in the configparms_ext.py module to customize the loading of data to the cfg module.

 The following hooks are provided:

-**Notes:**
+### Notes:

-*cfg module* refers to the import config as cfg and consists of variables *config object* refers to the configparser object that reads/writes the config file
+*cfg module* refers to the **import config as cfg** and consists of variables

+*config object* refers to the configparser object that reads/writes the config file

 The *`Default Config Values`* and the *`Config Modules Variables`* are critical to format how sections and variables are stored in the config object and how they are stored in the cfg module.
 The config object only deals with strings and so the get methods set the value in the cfg module.
 When they are not the same, then the hooks alows for formatting them correctly.

+### Hooks

 | Hook         | Description                               |
 |--------------|------------------------------------------|